 ).Repeat this procedure in all Trento Agent hosts.

-The procedure to update the Trento Server depends on the deployment type: Kubernetes, systemd or containerized.
+The procedure to uninstall the Trento Server depends on the deployment type: Kubernetes, systemd or containerized.
 The section covers Kubernetes deployments.

 helm uninstall trento-server